seungu1108/fromage_fashion/flutter_demo/README.md

 # FLUTTER for demo

-A Flutter project for our model's demo
+A Flutter project for our model's demo.
+This flutter project was created under the name try_chatbot2.

 ## Getting Started